About the Online Computer Science Degree

 Program Learning Outcomes

-Graduates of the M.S.
-Computer Science program will be able to:
+Graduates of the online computer science degree program will be able to:

 - Select appropriate numerical computation techniques, operating systems and programming languages for specific development requirements and constraints.